starfrosch/AudioToVideo/README.md

 # AudioToVideo
-Create a video for YouTube from an audio file, image and text input with a waveform animation.
+Create a slideshow video for YouTube from an audio file, images and text input with a waveform animation.

 # Install